COVID-19 Legal Response

 On March 12, 2020, legal aid and pro bono advocates across regions in the US met over a conference call to discuss a COVID-19 legal response.
 The call was chaired by Tiela Chalmers, co-chair of the Disaster Legal Assistance Collaborative (DLAC) in California, and CEO the Alameda County Bar Association and Legal Access Alameda, in collaboration with Pro Bono Net.

 - Advocates interested in continuing to share information, resources and strategies are welcome to join a new COVID-19 Legal Response listserv available here.
+We are sharing weekly digests with curated resources, events, and updates.
+You can access the archive here (log in required).

 - For a brainstorming list of issues and resources identified by legal aid and pro bono advocates across regions, please click here.